 Hi, I’m Rik.
 I’m a landscape photographer based in Vancouver, British Columbia.
-I was always fascinated by the quality of light whether it be from a sparkly frosty winter mornings of Northern Ontario to the big prairie skies.
-There is such a variety around Vancouver with subjects from the ocean waters, neighbouring mountains, to industrial and urban locales.
+I was always fascinated by the quality of light whether it be from the sparkly & frosty winter days of Northern Ontario, the big prairie skies of Alberta or the mountains, beaches & cityscapes of the Vancouver region.

 I love photography because I’m moved by the things I see around me – the quality of light that can seem magical at times or just makes you pause and look.
 Photography can be a very creative form of expression, and it’s a great way to explore the world around you.
 It’s not easy teaching yourself to record something that’s so changeable just as it’s not easy to learn other forms of expression such as painting or dance.
 At times I’ll be out shooting with friends and point something out and they’ll be amazed they never saw it in that way before.
 You really have to just stop and look around you.
 It’s a journey that I love taking – it means taking life at a different pace and looking at the things around you in a different way.